 The Bill of Rights, Freedoms and Responsibilities at Part 1 of the Cayman Islands Constitution Order 2009 protects, among other things, the right of men and women to marry a person of the opposite sex and have a family together.

-The Cayman Islands does not yet have legislation permitting same-sex marriage, but this will not prevent same-sex couples from utilising the Cayman Islands' wealth planning structures.
-It will, however, mean that particular care should be taken in drafting documentation to ensure that the settlor's estate or succession plans are properly put into effect.
+The Cayman Islands does not yet have legislation permitting same-sex marriage, but a Domestic Partnerships Bill is currently under discussion providing legal recognition to same-sex partnerships.
+Same-sex couples can of course utilise Cayman Islands' wealth planning structures and particular care should be taken in drafting documentation to ensure that the settlor's estate or succession plans are properly put into effect.